ivedeneev/BirdSDK/README.md

 # (For reviewer) Limitations / assumptions:

-- Concurrent authorizations are not allowed
+- Concurrent authorizations are not allowed (concurrent refresh is allowed)
-- SDK implemented using callbacks to support earlier versions of iOS. ()
+- SDK implemented using callbacks to support earlier versions of iOS. (async/await is supported though)
 - User must provide locations update interval.
 Default update interval is also provided (30 min)
 - Authorization process is hidden from the users of SDK.
-And happens 'automatically'
+This is discussable depending on business case
-- No 'logging out' but periodic location updates could be stopped
+- No 'logging out' but periodic location updates could be stopped (Depending on business case it could be added)
-- Periodic updates are stopped in case of client errors because that would mean that SDK is broken and this error is unrecoverable.
-It wourld be stopped in case of network errors
+- Periodic updates are stopped in case of client errors because that would mean that SDK is most likely broken and this error is unrecoverable.
+It wouldnt be stopped in case of network errors
 - CLLocationManager errors are not handled
 - Some parts of SDK implemented 'naively' to save time; unit tests coverage is not complete for the same reason
 - If user explicitly denied location it is treated as a regular unhappy flow without any special promt